Kroger Logo

 Kroger: Brand overview

 Kroger is an American supermarket chain ranked 23rd in the Fortune 500 and 2nd largest retail store, behind only Walmart.
-In addition, it has moved to the 5th position in terms of the scale of trade coverage: as of the end of 2020, it owns several subsidiaries that own more than 2,750 supermarkets, hypermarkets, department stores, convenience stores, and jewelry stores.
+In addition, it has moved to the 5th position regarding the scale of trade coverage: as of the end of 2020, it owns several subsidiaries that own more than 2,750 supermarkets, hypermarkets, department stores, convenience stores, and jewelry stores.
 The trade and commercial network also has 2,256 pharmacies, 1,585 fuel centers, 225 polyclinics, and 35 food industry enterprises.
 The founder of the company is businessman Bernard Kroger.
 He opened it in 1883 in Cincinnati, Ohio, where its headquarters are still located.

 Meaning and History